Table of Contents

 2. Serverless Computing

-After service-oriented architecture and microservices architectures, serverless is the next evolution from monolithic application architecture, according to Derek Swanson, chief technical officer of Silk, a cloud data network that allows businesses to implement hybrid cloud.
+After service-oriented architecture and microservices architectures, serverless is the next evolution from monolithic application architecture, according to Derek Swanson, chief technical officer of Silk, a cloud data network that allows businesses to implement a hybrid cloud.

 According to the Flexera 2020 State of the Cloud survey, serverless is one of the top five fastest-growing PaaS cloud services for 2020.